mizu.js

 Modifiers

-.flat[boolean] Replace occurences of this custom element by their content.
-Note that it not possible to access $slots and $attrs variables when using this modifier.
+Replace occurrences of this custom element with its content.
+Note that $slots and $attrs variables are not accessible when using this modifier.

 #slot